saifoff/Character_Bot/README.md

 ## Note

-This is a demo project using a dummy API key.
+This is a demo project using gemini-2.0-pro-exp API key which is in experimental phase right now.
 For production use, you should:
 - Use a proper database to store character descriptions
 - Implement proper error handling
 - Add user authentication